Blond: Roman Empire

 During the early years of the Roman Empire, blond hair was associated with prostitutes.
 The preference changed to bleaching the hair blond when Greek culture, which practiced bleaching, reached Rome, and was reinforced when the legions that conquered Gaul returned with blond slaves.
 Sherrow also states that Roman women tried to lighten their hair, but the substances often caused hair loss, so they resorted to wigs made from the captives' hair.
 According to Francis Owen, Roman literary records describe several well-known Roman historical personalities as light-haired.

 Juvenal wrote in a satirical poem that Messalina, Roman empress of noble birth, would hide her black hair with a blond wig for her nightly visits to the brothel: sed nigrum flavo crinem abscondente galero intravit calidum veteri centone lupanar.
+Roman historian Suetonius wrote that Augustus (r.
+27 BC – 14 AD), the first emperor of Rome, had curly hair that was inclined towards golden (subflavum), which historian Adrian Goldsworthy interprets as being either "slightly blond" or "brown rather than black".
+Suetonius also noted that Nero's hair was subflavum, and recorded a tradition that an ancestor of the Domitii had his black hair and beard miraculously transformed to a bronze-like color by the Dioscuri, a trait reportedly seen in his descendants.
 In his Commentary on the Aeneid of Virgil, Maurus Servius Honoratus noted that the respectable matron was only black haired, never blonde.
 In the same passage, he mentioned that Cato the Elder wrote that some matrons would sprinkle golden dust on their hair to make it reddish-color.
 Emperor Lucius Verus (r.
-161–169 AD) was said to sprinkle gold-dust on his already light hair to make it blonder and brighter.
-While Sulla considered that "his golden (χρυσωπόν) head of hair gave him a singular appearance."
+161–169 AD) was said to sprinkle gold-dust on his already light (flaventium) hair to make it blonder and brighter.
+While Sulla considered that "his golden (khrusopon) head of hair gave him a singular appearance."

+The poet Ovid mentions blond hair alongside various features of women that attract his desire: